fpc/FPCProjects/fppkgreposerver/trunk/readme.md

 a central repository.
 Which may lead to a central database of available Free Pascal packages.

-At this moment it is only possible to test-build fppkg packages.

 The idea is to build the server using separate components, working together.
 Docker is used for the isolation of the build-agens and to ease the deployment.